sbk36/FirstPythonProjectIS218-F21/README.md

 # Below Image shows all the log files created in results directory
 ![test_result](App/images/i1.png)

-# Below Image shows all the log files created for divide by zero
+# Below Image shows the log data created for divide by zero
 ![test_result](App/images/i2.png)

-# Below Image shows all the log files created for addition test
+# Below Image shows the log data created for addition test
 ![test_result](App/images/i4.png)

 # Below Image shows the original test csv files that were used from data directory